draget/SAEAuto/README.md

 gpsd

-lighttpd - enable CGI.
+lighttpd - enable CGI, config to run as user who is a sudoer (e.g. pi).
 Pages served from FrontEnd/Maps.

 Perl modules: JSON